Kayaba0/surugaya-sidebar/README.md

 Browser extension for Microsoft Edge that enhances product pages on **suruga-ya.com/en** by providing a modern side panel with visual and marketplace references for books and artbooks.

-The extension adds a floating action button (FAB) on product pages, allowing users to open a dark, glass-style sidebar with relevant information and external search links.
+The extension adds a floating action button (FAB) on product pages, allowing users to open a sidebar with relevant information and external search links.

+N.B.
+The extension is a very simplified version of a search.
+Therefore, some product names and links may be incorrect.

 ---